abrahamoaks/Birth-Rate-Time-Series-Forecasting/README.md

 1. **Naive Forecasting:** Compared the ARIMA model's performance to a naive approach that uses the previous day's birth rate as a prediction.
 2. **ARIMA Model Performance:** The ARIMA model demonstrated a lower RMSE compared to the naive method, indicating superior performance.

+## Observations

+- **Seasonal Trends:** Birth rates showed seasonal variations, with fluctuations throughout the year.
+- **Model Performance:** The ARIMA model fitted the data well and outperformed the naive forecasting method.
+- **Data Sensitivity:** The performance of the model could be improved with additional data spanning multiple years or including other influential factors.

 ## Results

 The results of the project highlight the effectiveness of the ARIMA model: